FreeDSx/LDAP/README.md

-# phpDS LDAP
+# FreeDSx
-phpDS LDAP is a pure PHP LDAP library.
+FreeDSx is a pure PHP LDAP library.
 It has no requirement on the core PHP LDAP extension.
 This library currently implements most client functionality described in [RFC 4511](https://tools.ietf.org/html/rfc4511).
 It also implements some other features from various RFCs: